m0smith/malabar-mode/README.rst

  Installation
 ==============

-1. You probably already have Emacs.
-However, you may want to consider getting Emacs 23, as that's what I develop this beast for.
+1. You probably already have Emacs (if not, go get it right now.
+I'll wait).
+However, for this beast, you will need Emacs 23.

+   Warning, warning, Ubuntu users: The Intrepid emacs-snapshot package is too old (strangely enough, by about eight days).
+The Jaunty snapshot package should work, but you should consider getting the release (23.1 at the time of writing).
+Compiling your own Emacs isn't hard.

-2. Get CEDET_ and arrange for it to be on you Emacs load-path (I develop using CVS HEAD; older versions may or may not work), e.g. by linking the CEDET directory into your site-lisp directory.
+2. Get CEDET_ and arrange for it to be on your Emacs load-path (I develop using CVS HEAD; older versions may or may not work), e.g. by linking the CEDET directory into your site-lisp directory.